patrick-llgc/Learning-Deep-Learning/paper_notes/openoccupancy.md

 #### Overall impression
 The paper used an Augmenting And Purifying (AAP) pipeline for autolabel.
 This essentially leverages a functional (yet not performing) pretrained baseline model to prelabel.
 Human labelers are then asked to purify the pre-label.
 This way it can greatly boost labeling efficiency.

 This pipeline aims to provide dense occupancy labels, with semantic information.
 It invests 4000 human hours to refine the label.
+This roughly translates to 4 human hours per 20-s clip.

 The idea of Cascade Occupancy Network (CONet) to improve latency is relevant to industrial deployment.
 The simple idea of bilinear interpolation seems to work quite well already.